Indonesian Ambassador to Azerbaijan visits Report News Agency

 Baku.
-28 July.
-REPORT.AZ/ Indonesian Ambassador to Azerbaijan Husnan Bey Fananie visited Report News Agency.
+11 November.
+REPORT.AZ/ Prayono Atiyanto, Indonesian Ambassador to Azerbaijan visited Report News Agency.

-Report informs, the Ambassador first familiarized with activity of the agency, visiting each department.
+Report informs, firstly the ambassador met with the Editor-in-chief of Report News Agency, Murad Aliyev, who briefed the Ambassador on activities of the Agency.

-Then was held a meeting between the Ambassador of Indonesia and Editor-in-chief of the agency Murad Aliyev.
-At the meeting, the Editor-in-chief gave detailed information about the agency, mentioning that development of relations between Azerbaijan and Indonesia in all areas leads to even closer ties between mass media of the two countries.
-M. Aliyev expressed readiness for coverage of events taking place in Indonesia, as well as events organized by the Indonesian Embassy to Azerbaijan.
+The Ambassador said that, he was happy to be a guest of the agency.
+He noted the high level of relations between Azerbaijan and Indonesia, adding that he is the first ambassador of Indonesia to Azerbaijan.
+P.Atiyanto said that, diplomatic relations between two countries were established 23 years ago and are developing successfully.

 Şamil ƏlibəyliNews Author